 The Code of Conduct defines conflicts of interest and how Members should address them and it includes rules on, for example, official gifts to Members and professional activities of former Members.

 The Code of Conduct also puts an obligation on Members to submit a detailed declaration of their financial interests.
-This declaration is a reflection of the demanding rules and standards of transparency laid down in the Code of Conduct.
+Members are also obliged to declare their attendance at events organised by third parties, where the reimbursement of their travel, accommodation, or subsistence expenses, or the direct payment of such expenses, is covered by a third party.
+These declarations are a reflection of the demanding rules and standards of transparency laid down in the Code of Conduct.
 The information supplied by Members in their declarations can be found on the Members' individual profile pages.

 Any Member found to be in breach of the Code of Conduct can be given a penalty by the President.
 This penalty is announced by the President in Plenary and prominently published on Parliament's website for the remainder of the Parliamentary term.